MUST WATCH: YouTube’s BIGGEST Star Calls Out FAKE NEWS to Your Kids in GROUNDBREAKING Video | John Hawkins' Right Wing News

 WSJ took this “evidence” to YouTube and Kjellberg’s sponsor Disney and asked for comment.
 As a result, Disney’s Maker Studios was forced to make a decision: stand by their biggest star or drop him.

-So they threw PewDiePie under the bus and canceled all upcoming projects with him, like spineless cowards.
-Who knew damn well he wasn’t who the media was claiming him to be…but were too weak to stand-up for the truth.
+So, they threw PewDiePie under the bus and canceled all upcoming projects with him, like spineless cowards.
+They knew damn well he wasn’t who the media was claiming him to be…but were too weak to stand up for the truth.

 This is what the cowards said about it: